Climate Prosperity

 The

-Climate Prosperity Alliance, a volunteer, global network of financiers,
+Climate Prosperity Alliance, a volunteer, global network of financiers, businesses,

-its extraction and exploitation of the Earth's capital: oil, coal, gas, minerals, forests, water, land and
+extraction and exploitation of the Earth's capital: oil, coal, gas, minerals, forests, water, land and

 biodiversity.
 Human societies are now gradually re-industrializing our